Skip to main content

 Common Questions from Warehouse Workers

-How do insurers rate warehouse workers?
+How do insurers view warehouse workers?

 Does it matter if I operate forklifts or other machinery?

-I've had back injuries from lifting, is that a problem?
+I've had back injuries from lifting.
+Is that a problem?

-What about shift work, I do nights and rotating rosters?
+What about shift work?
+I do nights and rotating rosters.

 Do I need income protection as a warehouse worker?